this post also features in offguardian

 I haven’t been to Rojava but am willing to believe there’s magic in the air, the kind that always breaks through in revolutionary situations – which to some Kurdish eyes this may well seem to be.
 I dare say Kurdish patriarchs are worried, and seeking by gross means or subtle to rein in the boldest elements.
 I dare say – I’m guessing of course – that Kurdish capitalists speak darkly of the threats from communists and anarchists.

-Seen through the narrowest of lenses, this all looks to the good to progressive eyes.
-The more so when the owners of those eyes never thought to question the premises on which Syria was so grievously violated.
-But then, didn’t the brightest and most altruistic of western youth once give the same rapturous welcome to another wonderful ideal: the kibbutzim of Israel?
+Which may all seem to the good to those on the Left who never thought to question the media fed premises on which Syria has been so grievously violated.
+But then, didn’t the brightest and most altruistic of Western youth once give the same rapturous welcome to another wonderful ideal: the kibbutzim of Israel?

 * * *